fuller-debug/lonlfuller/content/licensing.md

 +++

-Creative Commons License All of Lon Fuller's works are licensed under a Creative Commons Attribution-Non-Commercial-NoDerivs 3.0 Unported License.
+All of Lon Fuller's works are licensed under a [Creative Commons Attribution-Non-Commercial-NoDerivs 3.0 Unported License.](https://creativecommons.org/licenses/by-nc-nd/3.0/)

 This means you may use his works for academic, non-commercial purposes.